New Business Development Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for new business development roles in Florida?

 Large multinationals with Florida headquarters or major offices are the most consistent sponsors for new business development roles.
-Companies like World Fuel Services, Carnival Corporation, Ultimate Kronos Group, and Citrix have histories of H-1B sponsorship for business and development positions.
+Companies like World Fuel Services, Carnival Corporation, Ultimate Kronos Group, and Citrix have histories of H-1B visa sponsorship for business and development positions.
 Regional banks, logistics firms, and technology companies serving Latin American markets in Miami also regularly sponsor qualified candidates for these roles.

 Which visa types are most common for new business development roles in Florida?